 It's important to note that none of these tips is a "silver bullet" in getting your restaurant recognized on a larger scale.

-Instead, you should be experimenting and seeing which ones work and applying them to develop a larger restaurant marketing strategy that makes sense within the context of the establishment you're trying to build.
+Instead, you should experiment to see which ones work and apply them to develop a larger restaurant marketing strategy that makes sense within the context of the establishment you're trying to build.

-All told, there are many steps that you can take to leverage influencer marketing for your restaurant, including but not limited to the following.
+All told, there are many steps you can take to leverage influencer marketing for your restaurant, including, but not limited to, the following.

 If you want to use influencer marketing to make a more significant impression for your restaurant, it stands to reason that you need to get in touch with those influencers in the first place.